mmcloughlin/reprotobuf/analysis/README.md

     - many calls to `write<type>(tag, ...)`
     - could potentially get the tags from here

+Note that empty messages are valid, and the generated code will not have a `writeTo()` method.

 We can also inspect the [code generator for these classes](https://github.com/google/protobuf/tree/master/src/google/protobuf/compiler/javanano).